sisiliu-research/sedaDNA_Naleng/README.md

 # sedaDNA analysis of Lake Naleng on the Tibetan plateau
 This repository contains source codes used to analysis shotgun sequencing/metagenomic data of Liu et al., 2023.
 [Tibetan terrestrial and aquatic ecosystems collapsed with cryosphere loss inferred from sedimentary ancient metagenomics]

-The codes for bioinformatics are done by Lars Harms (lars.harms@awi.de) and modified by Sisi Liu (sisi.liu@awi.de/sisi.liu.research@gmail.com).
+The codes for bioinformatics are done by Sisi Liu (sisi.liu@awi.de/sisi.liu.research@gmail.com) and Lars Harms (lars.harms@awi.de).
 Other scripts are done by Sisi Liu.

 ## Bioinformatic analysis